yfshaikh/qwen/docs/known-issues.md

 added per consolidation.
 Harmless but duplicative.
 **Fix:** dedupe edges by `(source, target)` pair in the Keeper's link step, preferring the stronger relation type.

+## 6. Duplicate / near-duplicate concept nodes  (genuine bug)
+The Keeper's merge step doesn't reliably collapse semantically similar concepts, so the graph accumulates near-duplicate nodes across sessions — the same concept re-extracted under a slightly different label (e.g. "NMOS Transistor" vs "NMOS device", or a concept appearing twice).
+Surfaced directly in Marfini's knowledge-map UI as redundant concept cards.
+Unlike #1–#5 this is a real defect, not just a tuning gap.
+**Why:** merge dedups candidates by embedding cosine against `keeper_tau_high`/`keeper_tau_low`; if the threshold is too strict, or the extractor labels the same concept differently run-to-run, distinct nodes survive instead of merging into one.
+(Surfaced via Marfini integration; the fix is Engram-side, in the Keeper.)
+**Fix:** normalize labels (case/whitespace/light stemming) before the embedding compare, lower/tune the merge threshold, and/or add a canonicalization pass that merges on combined lexical + embedding similarity.
+Eval-gate the change so loosening doesn't over-merge genuinely distinct concepts.